Skip to main content

 • Health Services: There are many ways to work within the healthcare system that don't involve becoming a doctor or nurse.
 A home health aide, group home worker or gerontology aide all provide a health service, whether physical, mental or emotional.
 Health is an important aspect of human services.
 Many organizations strive to improve the health and wellness of children, families, the elderly and entire communities.

 • Mental Health and Wellness: One sector of human services that is consistently growing and expecting an increase in demand is mental health and wellness.
 If you're interested in helping those living with mental illness, you may find work as a psychological aide, a crisis intervention counselor or a behavioral management aide.
 If your calling is helping those battling with substance abuse or addiction, you may look for employment at a rehabilitation center as a case worker or as a drug or alcohol addiction counselor.
-You may also continue your education by earning a master's degree in counseling and become a licensed clinical mental health counselor.
+You may also continue your education by becoming a licensed clinical mental health counselor.

 • Social Work: Social workers are a diverse group, helping children and their families in cases of child or domestic abuse, overcoming adversity or finding assistance in cases of extreme hardship.
-Becoming a social worker after completing a bachelor's in human services would give you fieldwork and experience that would be beneficial if you choose to further your education by pursuing a master's degree in social work.
-In 2021 social workers made a median salary of $50,390, with a 9% job increase through 2031, according to BLS.
+Becoming a social worker after completing a bachelor's in human services would give you fieldwork and experience that would be beneficial if you choose to further your education by pursuing a master's degree in social work (Note: A master's degree in social work is not currently offered at SNHU).
+In 2023 social workers made a median salary of $58,380, with a 7% job increase through 2032, according to BLS.*

 Your future career in human services is heavily determined by the direction you want it to take.
 Because the field is expansive with differing kinds of employment opportunities, you may find that your career path will narrow over the course of your program as you find an area that fits you better than others.